mizanurrahman70/bicycle-clint-4/README.md

 - **Loading States:** Displays loaders or spinners during API calls like login or data fetching.
 - **Toasts:** Notify users of actions such as "Login successful" or "Order placed."

-## Optional Recommendation Functionalities

-**User Side:**
-- **Bicycle Comparison Tool:** Allows users to compare up to three bicycles side by side, showing specifications, pricing, and features.

-**Admin Side:**
-- **Sales Dashboard:** A visual summary of sales data using charts (bar, line, pie).
-- **Total Sales Revenue:** Shows total revenue for a selected period.
-- **Units Sold:** Displays the number of bicycles sold.
-- **Top-Selling Bicycles:** Highlights the most popular models.

-## Backend Requirements

-**Database (MongoDB):**
-- **Users:** Includes roles such as "customer" and "admin."
-- **Bicycles:** Contains attributes like name, brand, price, model, and stock.
-- **Orders:** Links users to products, tracks total price, and status.

-**Authentication:**
-- Implements user registration, login, JWT token management, and logout.
-- Passwords are securely hashed, and sessions are handled using JWT.

-**Product Management:**
-- Implements CRUD operations for bicycles (create, read, update, delete).

-**Order Management:**
-- Executes CRUD operations for orders while ensuring stock levels before placing an order.

-**Payment Integration:**
-- Supports SurjoPay, AmaarPay, SSLCommerz, or Stripe for payment processing.

-**Error Handling:**
-- Consistent and user-friendly error messaging for login attempts, out-of-stock bicycles, and more.

-**Additional Changes:**
-- Backend APIs support pagination for bicycle listings and order retrieval.
-- Authentication middleware protects private routes like checkout and the dashboard.

 ## Installation and Setup